Premier League 2023-24: The African stars to watch

 The 2023-24 Premier League season will be no different, whether it be well-established names, fresh faces or players returning for more.

-Ahead of the new campaign, BBC Sport Africa picks out six signings who could make a major impact for their new clubs.
+Before the new campaign, BBC Sport Africa picks out six signings who could make a major impact for their new clubs.

 Andre Onana (Cameroon & Manchester United)